sainturb/waa-august-2022-final-project/README.md

 * ✅ (Completed) Faculty/Students can register to the system.
 * ✅ (Completed) Faculty/Students can only edit their own profile information.
 * ✅ (Completed files missing) Students can add job advertisements.
-	* ✅ (API is ready to use) Can upload pictures/files of the job.
+	* ✅ (Completed) Can upload pictures/files of the job.
 	* Optional: Use cloud services like Amazon S3 or Google Cloud Storage.
 * ✅ (Completed files missing) Students can only edit their own job advertisements.
 * ✅ (Completed) Students can apply to the jobs.